ApplefaceLisa/WebDev/JavaScript/DataStructures/readme.md

     - the last element’s next (tail.next) pointer does not make a reference to null, but to the first element (head).
     - And a doubly circular linked list has tail.next pointing to the head element and head.prev pointing to the tail element

+# Sets, Dictionaries(maps) and Hashs
+  Sets, dictionaries, and hashes store unique values.
+In a set, we are interested in the value itself as the primary element.
+In a dictionary (or map), we store values as pairs as [key, value].
+The same goes for hashes (they store values as pairs as [key, value]); however, the way that we implement these data structures is a little bit different.

 - ## Dictionaries: storing data as key-value pairs
   - store data as key-value pairs.